hashicorp/vault/website/source/docs/auth/okta.html.md

     group membership will be available.
 Without a token, groups will not be queried.

-    Support for okta auth with no API token is deprecated in Vault 1.4, and will be removed in Vault 1.5.
+    Support for okta auth with no API token is deprecated in Vault 1.4.**
-    **

     For the complete list of configuration options, please see the API documentation.